potmat/homebridge-google-nest-sdm/README.md

 **vEncoder** is optional.
 It is the encoder the plugin will use for camera streams.
 If vEncoder is not specified it will default to "libx264 -preset ultrafast -tune zerolatency".
 On a Raspberry Pi 4 you can try something like "h264_v4l2m2m".
 On other platforms you are free to use the encoder of your choice.
 If you don't know what this means you can probably ignore it.

+**showFan** is optional.
+If true, a fan accessory will be added.

+**fanDuration** is optional.
+You only need to use this if **showFan** is set to true.
+It controls the fan duration (in seconds) when turning on the fan.
+Must be between 1 and 43200.
+Defaults to 900 if not set.

 ONE IMPORTANT DIFFERENCE!

 In step two "Authorize an Account" in the "Link your account" section, step 1, you are instructed to "open the following link in a web browser":